Important Facts

 You can also speak about something that you would want in your new manager/boss which you could not find earlier.
 But be sure to frame this in a positive tone.

-This is a tricky question and usually the one that makes you uncomfortable.
-But you can mould this questions and answer in a way that portrays how you are an excellent fit for this job role.
+This is a tricky question and usually, the one that makes you uncomfortable.
+But you can mold these questions and answer them in a way that portrays how you are an excellent fit for this job role.

 You must also explain why you consider yourself successful while highlighting your achievements.
 You can end with the aspirations you have for the future and the goals that you have set.